xattacker/RxContextMenu/README.md

 # RxContextMenu
-a Android RX ContextMenu Component
+an Android RX ContextMenu Component

 make Android ContextMenu using more easily